toma63/fixgpx/README.md

 # Build Instructions
 Fixgpx can be built with the standard go tools.
-With the GOPATH environment variable pointing to your workspace, run the folloing commands.
+With the GOPATH environment variable pointing to your workspace, run the following commands.

 % go get github.com/toma63fixgpx